lorddev/devlords-org/org/p2-what-we-do.md

 ## What We Do

 For web apps and services, we can provide full-service development for the whole product's lifecycle, from requirements gathering and wireframes, to production deployment and maintenance.
 But our primary focus is the maintenance of legacy applications.
 We remember the cross-compatibility requirements of the _First Browser Wars_.
 We have lived through upheavals due to the discontinuation of support for legacy technologies, and we know how to make the necessary adjustments to ensure software longevity.

  We have years of experience with
 * Conversion of legacy HTML to modern cross-browser HTML5
-* VbScript to JavaScript
+* VBScript to JavaScript
 * Microsoft Access to SQL Server
 * Browser-specific vanilla JavaScript to jQuery's cross-browser DOM
 * Classic ASP to ASP.NET